How to access national parks and hiking trails in Estonia by public transport

 There is no RMK camping spot in Pääsküla, but Tallinn has accommodation options for every budget.

-Harku mets
+Harku mets (Harku forest)

 Another great option for hikers with little time to explore outside of Tallinn.
 On the edge of the city stretches out a nature area so vast that you can easily make a 15-km loop through pine forests, dunes and mires.
-Harku mets warrants a visit in any season.
+Harku forest warrants a visit in any season.
 The forests offer a cool shaded place in summer with plenty of blueberry picking opportunities.
 In autumn, the ferns give the landscape a lovely brown colour, and winter enthusiasts can explore the cross-country ski tracks during the coldest months.

 Getting to Harku mets by public transportation